BodyPositive® Boosting body image at any weight

 WWW.BODYPOSITIVE.COM is designed for educational purposes, and is not a substitute for professional medical or psychological care.
 Email sent to this site asking for personal advice is discouraged.
 If you require medical or psychological services please consult a qualified professional in your area.
 Local psychotherapy inquiries may be made through Dr. Burgard's office phone only (650-321-2606).

-Copyright ©1999-2007 Debora Burgard, Ph.D.
+Copyright 1999-2011 Debora Burgard, Ph.D.
 Please do not use without notice or attribution.
 This website is privately and individually supported by Dr. Burgard.
+We do not accept advertising at this time.
 Products, projects, and services are mentioned on the BP site because of their relevance to the mission of the site.
-We do not accept paid advertising at this time.
 "Body Positive" is a registered trademark.

 Privacy policy: BodyPositive.com does not collect names and addresses.
 If you provide your email address to YahooGroups.com to subscribe to the email list, the Body Positive site also has access to it.
 We do not sell or release the email list.
 Please read Yahoo.com's privacy policy for information on how they may use your email information.
 Please remember that the email you write to Body Positive and the responses to forums are not encrypted.
 Please do not send email requesting personal advice.
 Responses to forums are considered public, equivalent to "Letters to the Editor," and will be considered publishable.